One killed in Karachi road accident

 Pakistan

-KARACHI (Dunya New) – One person was killed when the motorcycle he was riding on was hit by an unidentified vehicle in Karachi on late Monday night, Dunya News reported.
+KARACHI (Dunya News) – One person was killed and another sustained injuries in a tragic road accident in Karachi on late Thursday night, Dunya News reported.

-According to details, the accident occurred near Bhains Colony More where a speeding vehicle hit a motorcycle, killing one person on the spot.
-The deceased was identified as 40-year-old Sadiq.
+According to details, the accident occurred at the Gulbai Flyover where an unidentified vehicle hit a motorcycle due of over-speeding, killing one person on the spot and injuring another.

-Police and rescue teams reached the spot after being informed and shifted the dead body to hospital.
-Police have also started an investigation.
+Police and rescue teams reached the spot after being informed and shifted the dead and injured to Civil Hospital.
+According to police, the identity of the deceased is not yet known.

-Road accidents are quite common in Pakistan, making it one of the hazardous countries.
-Pakistan has one of the world’s worst records for fatal traffic accidents, blamed on poor roads, badly maintained vehicles and reckless driving.